 1. Bank Regulatory Pressure

-Post-2023 banking stress, updated Basel III capital requirements, and increased regulatory scrutiny of commercial real estate exposure have caused mid-size banks to tighten small business lending standards.
-The businesses affected most aren't the weakest — they're the ones in the $500K–$5M revenue range that are "too complex" for algorithmic online lenders but don't meet the tighter bank credit box.
+Post-2023 banking stress and updated Basel III capital requirements have caused mid-size banks to tighten small business lending standards.
 Private credit funds, which aren't subject to the same regulatory capital requirements, fill this gap.

 2. Private Capital Searching for Yield

-Institutional investors — pension funds, endowments, family offices — are actively allocating more capital to private credit strategies as they seek returns above what public bond markets offer.
-That capital needs to be deployed, and small business lending at 12–18% APR is attractive compared to investment-grade bonds at 5–6%.
-The supply of private credit capital available to small businesses has expanded meaningfully in 2024–2026.
+Institutional investors are allocating capital to private credit strategies as they seek returns above public bond markets.
+Small business lending at 12-18% APR is attractive compared to investment-grade bonds at 5-6%.

 3. Technology-Enabled Underwriting

-Private credit lenders can now evaluate small business cash flow, payment history, and revenue patterns through API-connected bank data and accounting software integrations.
-What used to require weeks of manual underwriting can be done in hours.
-This makes small deal economics work in a way they couldn't a decade ago.
+Private credit lenders can now evaluate small business cash flow through API-connected bank data and accounting software integrations.
+What used to require weeks can be done in hours.

 Explore Your Options